zkjargon/zkjargon.github.io/src/definitions/plonkish_arithmetization.md

 $$
 (q_L)a + (q_R)b + (q_O)c + (q_M)ab + (q_C) = 0
 $$
-The $q$ values are known as "**selectors**" and allow to specialize each gate into enforcing a specific operation.
+The $q$ values are known as "**selectors**" and allow us to specialize each gate into enforcing a specific operation.
 The table below provides some examples:

 | Gate Type | Selector Values | Simplified Gate Equation |
 | --------- | --------------- | ------------------------ |